alfonsoristorato/wiremock-docker-easy-extensions/README.md

 3.  **Test with IntelliJ's HTTP Client:**
     Open the [examples/requests.http](examples/requests.http) file in IntelliJ IDEA.
 This file contains requests for each of the configured endpoints.
 Click the "run" icon next to each request to send it to the running WireMock instance.

-    For example, sending a `GET` request to `http://localhost:8080/java` will return a response with the body `Response from ResponseTransformerExtensionNoDependenciesJava`, demonstrating that the custom transformer was successfully applied.
+    For example, a `GET` request to `http://localhost:8080/ResponseTransformerExtensionNoDependenciesJava` will return a response with the body `Response from ResponseTransformerExtensionNoDependenciesJava`.

-Steps `1` and `2` can also be run using the provided IntelliJ run configuration:
+Steps `1` and `2` can also be executed using the provided IntelliJ run configuration:

 ![IntelliJ-run-command.png](readme-images/IntelliJ-run-command.png)
 ---